-The switch has 24 10/100Mbps auto-negotiating, auto-crossover Ethernet ports.
+The switch has Eight 10/100Mbps auto-negotiating, auto-crossover Ethernet ports.
 In 10/ 100Mbps Fast Ethernet, the speed can be 10Mbps or 100Mbps and the duplex mode can be half duplex or full duplex.

-There are two pairs of Gigabit Ethernet/mini-GBIC ports.
-The mini-GBIC ports have priority over the Gigabit ports.
-This means that if a mini-GBIC port and the corresponding Gigabit port are connected at the same time, the Gigabit port will be disabled.
-The speed of the Gigabit Ethernet/mini-GBIC ports can be 100Mbps or 1000Mbps and the duplex mode can be half duplex (at 100 Mbps) or full duplex.
+The ES-2108-G also comes with a Gigabit/Mini-GBIC port each.
+The mini-GBIC port has priority over the Gigabit port.
+This means that if the mini-GBIC port and the corresponding Gigabit port are connected at the same time, the Gigabit port will be disabled.
+The speed of the Gigabit Ethernet/mini-GBIC port can be 100Mbps or 1000Mbps and the duplex mode can be half duplex (at 100 Mbps) or full duplex.